mozilla/version-control-tools/docs/hacking-mozreview.rst

    *parent*/*squashed*/*tracking* review request.

-   Since Review Board doesn't yet have the concept of multiple commits per review request.
-We needed to invent one.
+   Since Review Board doesn't yet have the concept of multiple commits per review request, we needed to invent one.
 This property helps us distinguish the parent/tracking review request from its children.

 p2rb.identifier